Import floor plans from Revit files

 UNIT_ID

-A smart key that is based on the LEVEL_ID field value, the room number in the source Revit file, and the room's unique ID (in the Revit file, this is the ExtId).
+A smart key based on the LEVEL_ID field value in the indoors model and the room number and ExtId in the source Revit file.

 USE_TYPE